linobino1/payloadcms-repro/README.md

-# payloadcms-repro
+# app

+This project was created using create-payload-app using the ts-blank template.

+## How to Use

-Run `yarn dev` to start the tests.
+`yarn dev` will start up your application and run the tests!

+If you have docker and docker-compose installed, you can run `docker-compose up`